Service of Thanksgiving: Royal Fashion

 The Kent ladies all looked spectacular with their elegant choices.
 Katherine, Duchess of Kent – who rarely appears on official functions these days – opted for a silver skirt, light blue jacket and a matching hat.
 Princess Michael of Kent looked characteristically stunning in metallic blue skirt suit, the most prominent feature of which were puffed sleeves, beautiful wide-brim hat, and matching shoes.
 Her daughter-in-law, Lady Frederick Windsor (Sophie Winkleman) went for beige; she looked lovely in beige coat, lovely cream dress, a charming little hat, and an envelope clutch.

 To read more about the Thanksgiving Service, Carriage Procession and Flypast, visit this thread – The Diamond Jubilee Service of Thanksgiving and Carriage Procession.
 To learn more about other Diamond Jubilee events, visit this forum – The Diamond Jubilee 2012.Filed under British Royals

-Tagged Autumn Phillips, Elizabeth II, Elizabeth II's Diamond Jubilee, Fashion, Jewellery, Lady Frederick Windsor, Lady Louise Mountbatten-Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duchess of Kent, The Princess Royal, Zara Tindall.
+Tagged Autumn Phillips, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Fashion, Jewellery, Lady Frederick Windsor, Lady Louise Mountbatten-Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael of Kent, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duchess of Kent, The Princess Royal, Zara Tindall.